NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

   - Load only one image at a time, for speed, with the ``--preview`` option.
 Can cycle through them with the 'n' and 'p' key.
-In this mode, the lowest-resolution subimage size is larger than usual to avoid creating small images.
+In this mode, the lowest-resolution subimage size is larger than usual to avoid creating small images when building an image pyramid.
 See ``--lowest-resolution-subimage-num-pixels``.

   - Find pixel values and region bounds (:numref:`image_bounds`).